Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: The energy space and the linear propagator

 In particular, there exists an increasing function $g: (0,\infty)\rightarrow [0,\infty)$ with $\displaystyle \lim_{r\rightarrow 0}g(r)=0$ such that

 \end{lemma} By exploiting Lemma \ref{lem:metric} and the conservation of the Hamiltonian along solutions to (1.1), it is then possible to extend the local solutions globally in time.
 Notice that when in the framework of NLS equations with trivial far-field, the blow-up alternative is given in terms of the $H^1$-norm, whereas here it involves $\mathcal E(\psi)$.
 In the classical, integrable case, it is possible to infer the analogue of \eqref{eq:equivEH} under less restrictive assumptions on $F$; for instance it is possible to consider mass-subcritical focusing nonlinearities.
 In this case indeed the analogue of \eqref{eq:equivEH} is derived by exploiting Gagliardo-Nirenberg inequalities.
-However, the lack of a suitable control of the mass in our case prevents us from considering more general nonlinearities.
+However, the lack of a suitable control of the mass in our case prevents us from considering more general nonlinearities. \begin{proof} We sketch of the proof, see \cite{ChironM} for full details.
+First, we borrow from \cite[Equation (1.18)]{ChironM} the following equivalent definition of $\Etwo(\R^d)=\Eb(\R^d)$.
+Let $\varphi\in C^{\infty}(\R)$ be such that $\varphi(r)=r$ for $r\in[0,2]$, $0\leq \varphi'\leq 1$ on $\R$ and $\varphi(r)=3$ for $r\geq 4$.
+We define the modified Ginzburg-Landau energy